Executive Vice President

 The Higher Ed Working Group is a leading participant in the GRC’s Renewable Energy Purchasing Network and is a driving force behind a comprehensive analysis of impacts of different purchasing strategies and related communications claims.

 The whitepaper, Guidance for Purchasing Renewable Energy and Associated Claims, responds to the growing interest of America’s institutions and businesses in purchasing renewable energy.
 It offers a roadmap for potential buyers to navigate through the increasingly complex and still emerging renewables landscape.
 The accompanying powerpoint presentation on the right illustrates options.
-More information from a quantitative emissions analysis of renewable energy purchasing options will be published shortly.
+Given the background set out in the Guidance for Renewable Energy Purchasing and Associated Claims report, the next step for institutions is to begin quantifying the emissions impacts of renewable energy purchases, which informs decision‐making.
+The Higher Ed Working Group, therefore, published a quantitative addendum to the original report which aims to provide more detailed guidance to institutions considering how to conduct emissions impact analyses associated with procurement decisions.

 From college campuses to Davos, carbon pricing is a policy instrument regarded by climate scientists, economists, and political and business leaders as an important part of efforts to mitigate global climate change.
 The Higher Ed Working Group looks at best practices from institutions around the world with an aim to deliver options and guidance for GRC members and others in Boston.